Noxtal/writeups.noxtal.com/posts/2020-06-14-nahamcon-officialbusiness.md

 > http://jh2i.com:50006

 # Solution
 Let's open the linked website.
-It looks like a classic authentification page.
 ![Auth page](https://i.imgur.com/5SfKeg3.png)

 Let's try to login using random credentials.
+It looks like a classic authentification page.
 ![Forbidden](https://i.imgur.com/sqb0lxb.png)

 Unfortunately, as you can see, only the admin account seems to be accepted.
 Any other account will return a 403 forbidden error.
 Let's do some normal recon to see what we are against.
 The robots.txt file is set, a common thing in web CTFs.
 In it, we can find what seems to be the source code of the web app's server.
-It is Python, so it is very likely to be a Flask application.
-Let's take a look at it:
+It is Python, so it is a Flask application.
+Let's take a closer look at it:
 ```python
 #!/usr/bin/env python3